Prime Minister Scott Morrison grilled about comments appearing to liken WA to cavemen

 Asked on Thursday whether he liked Mr Morrison, Mr McGowan said: “All my views are known, we get on fine, we’re very professional.”

-Mr McGowan was also questioned about appearing at a press conference alongside Mr Morrison, but he insisted it was part of politics to make announcements with the federal government.
+Mr McGowan was also questioned about appearing at a press conference alongside Mr Morrison, but he insisted it was part of politics to make budget announcements with the federal government.

 Mr McGowan rejected the suggestion that Mr Albanese would be “annoyed”, saying he was a “very professional person”.